 There is no separate charge on the invoice for items used in connection with preparing and serving the meals.
 Those charges are included as part of the price for the meal.
-If you charge a lump-sum amount for meals that includes charges for the use of tableware, table linens, tables, and other such items used in connection with preparing and serving meals, your total lump-sum charge is taxable (see Tableware, table linens, and tables).
-Catering 4 U may not issue a resale certificate when they purchase or rent such items.
+All charges for meals, including charges for the use of tableware, table linens, tables, and other such items used in connection with preparing and serving meals, are taxable whether you separately itemize the charges or charge a lump sum amount (see Tableware, table linens, and tables).
+Catering 4 U may not issue a resale certificate when they purchase or rent such items that are used in connection with preparing or serving meals.